-In May 2011, the Company entered into a three-year senior secured credit facility with an initial commitment of \$50.0 million, which we refer to as the Credit Facility.
+In May 2011, the Company entered into a three-year senior secured credit facility with an initial commitment of \$50.0 million (the "Credit Facility").
 The purpose of the Credit Facility is to provide additional liquidity in support of future investment and operational activities.
 The Credit Facility was arranged by BB&T Capital Markets and Fifth Third Bank and has an accordion feature which allows for an increase in the total loan size up to \$90.0 million and also contains two one-year extension options, bringing the total potential commitment and funding period to five years from the closing date.
 The Credit Facility, which is structured to operate like a revolving credit facility, is secured primarily by Triangle Capital Corporation's assets, excluding the assets of the Funds.